sbunivedu/weather-app/README.md

 ## Stage 3
 This version factors TextInput into a custom component "SearchInput".
 The steps to arrive at this stage are covered in chapter 1 up to page 46.

+## Stage 4
+This version adds an image background to the screen.
+The steps to arrive at this stage are covered in chapter 1 up to page 52.